The Fashion School | Undergraduate Degrees

 The Fashion Merchandising Major

-Students in fashion merchandising acquire a thorough background in the business aspects of the industry.
-The Fashion Merchandising major allows students to develop competencies in fashion theory; development and marketing of fashion goods; merchandising for apparel manufacturing; retail operations, management and buying; fashion forecasting and promotion.
+Students in our fashion merchandising school acquire a thorough background in the business aspects of the industry.
+The Fashion Merchandising major allows students to develop competencies in fashion theory; development and marketing of fashion goods; merchandising for apparel manufacturing; retail operations; management; buying; fashion forecasting and promotion.
 Fashion Merchandising students will earn a Bachelor of Science degree.

 Fashion Designers held about 21,500 jobs in 2010.
 About 31 percent of fashion designers worked for apparel, piece goods, and notions merchant wholesalers; and 13 percent worked for apparel manufacturers.
 Many others were self employed.

 Employment of fashion designers tends to be concentrated in regional fashion centers.
 In May 2010, almost 75 percent of all salaried fashion designers worked in New York and California.

 Fashion Merchandising careers require a blend of fashion sense and business expertise.
 Loving to “shop” and “style” alone won't lead to a successful career in this field.
 Strategy and marketing know-how are an integral part of fashion merchandising.